-The Canon EOS-1D and the Canon PowerShot SX730 HS are two digital cameras that were revealed to the public, respectively, in September 2001 and April 2017.
+The Canon EOS-1D and the Canon PowerShot SX730 HS are two digital cameras that were officially introduced, respectively, in September 2001 and April 2017.
 The 1D is a DSLR, while the SX730 is a fixed lens compact.
-The cameras are based on an APS-H (1D) and a 1/2.3-inch sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the SX730 provides 20.2 MP.
+The cameras are based on an APS-H (1D) and a 1/2.3-inch (SX730) sensor.
+The 1D has a resolution of 4.1 megapixels, whereas the SX730 provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SX730 is considerably smaller (71 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the SX730 does not feature any corresponding weather-sealing.